 Is the service safe?
-Good ●
+Good •

-The service was safe.
+The service remained good.

 Details are in our safe findings below.

 Is the service effective?
 Good •

-The service was effective.
+The service remained good.

 Details are in our effective findings below.

 Is the service caring?
-Good 🔍
+Good •

-The service was caring.
+The service remained good.

 Details are in our caring findings below.

 Is the service responsive?
 Good •

-The service was responsive.
+The service remained good.

 Details are in our responsive findings below.

 Is the service well-led?
-Good 🔍
+Good •

-The service was well-led.
+The service remained good.

 Details are in our well-Led findings below.